department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/pharmacy/research/Discovery/2023-03_Informational Interviews/Research Plan.md

 *For data transfering and technical knowledge on medications, we should sync up with VA flagship mobile team engineers.*

 **Team responsibilities**
-Moderators: Coulton, Jenny
+- Moderators: Coulton, Jenny
-Research guide writing and task development: Coulton, Jenny Project point of contact: Coulton
+- Research guide writing and task development: Coulton, Jenny
+- Project point of contact: Coulton, Jenny
-Notetakers: Volunteers from team
+- Notetakers: Volunteers from team
-Observers:
+- Observers:

 ## Round 2: Usability testing with Veterans
-Description: Conduct usability testing with 5-10 Veterans using prototypes developed in response to recommendations from semi-structured interviews.
+- Description: Conduct usability testing with 5-10 Veterans using prototypes developed in response to recommendations from semi-structured interviews.
-Timing:
+- Timing:
-Location: Zoom
+- Location: Zoom
-Participants:
+- Participants:

 Team responsibilities
-Moderators:
+- Moderators:
-Research guide writing and task development:
+- Research guide writing and task development:
-Project point of contact:
+- Project point of contact:
-Notetakers:
+- Notetakers:
-Observers:
+- Observers:

-## Additional research: